oletizi/avi-docs/src/site/docs/16.2.2/meta/getting-started/windows.md

 > <http://github.com/>

-If you aren't already a collaborator on the avi-docs github repository, send me and email (orion AT avinetworks.com) with your GitHub username and I'll add you as a collaborator.
+If you aren't already a collaborator on the avi-docs github repository, send an email to the docs admin (&lt;{{ site.meta.admin_name }}&gt; {{ site.meta.admin_email }}) with your GitHub username and request to be added as a collaborator.

 ## Create an SSH Key and Upload it to GitHub